robotics-intelligent-systems/jfxhers/README.md

 # Human Exoskeleton Robot Simulation

-OpenExo, an open-source exoskeleton platform for mobility and rehabilitation research
+OpenExo, an open-source exoskeleton platform for mobility and rehabilitation research.
+ALICE is an Open-Source pediatric robotic exoskeleton